 Abstract

 It is proposed to signal the position of inter-layer reference picture set in reference picture list modification (RPLM) to save the bits.
 In current common test condition, reference picture list modification is invoked to allocate inter-layer reference picture (ILRP) to the end of the active reference lists when the number of active reference pictures is less than the total number of available reference pictures.
 To avoid signaling both temporal and ILRP reference picture one by one within current list modification framework, extra syntax elements in RPLM are proposed to signal the position of inter-layer reference picture set directly.
-The average bit saving of RPLM is around 57% for SHVC RA cases.
+The average bit saving of RPLM is around 57% for SHVC RA cases, and 51% for MV/3D-HEVC cases.

 Introduction